-Results of ABA analyses (Figures 2.3 and 2.4) show that one of ten samples is potentially acid generating.
+Results of ABA analyses (Figures 2.3 and 2.4) show that four of five samples are potentially acid generating.
 However the pH of the site's drainage remains near-neutral.
 During construction of the assay lab, glacial till from Site 23 was placed over much of the exposed production rock.
 The Site 23 material is not potentially acid generating and reduces exposure of the covered production rock to precipitation and oxygen.
 A network of drains and catchments diverts surface water away from the production rock.
-Flow from the production rock is low (less than 1gpm), remains near-neutral and has moderate sulfate, zinc, cadmium and iron concentrations.
+Flow from the production rock is low (generally less than 1 gpm), remains near-neutral and has moderate sulfate, zinc, cadmium and iron concentrations.